YukeyYan/UAV-Accident-Forensics-HFACS-LLM/reviewer_response.md

 ### 📊 **Expert-Annotated UAV Accident Dataset - Now Available**

-In direct response to the reviewer's recommendation, we have developed a comprehensive, expert-annotated dataset that provides the comparable reports requested.
+In direct response to the reviewer's recommendation, we have developed and released a comprehensive, expert-annotated dataset (`ground_truth_standard_coded.csv`) that provides exactly the comparable reports requested.
 This dataset represents a significant contribution to the UAV safety research community and directly addresses the reviewer's concerns about validation data.

 ### 🎯 **Dataset Specifications**